Google launches portal to buy patents

-Google Inc (GOOGL.O) said it would launch an experimental portal that allows interested patent holders to sell their patents to the company.
+* Axis capital announces chief financial officer joseph henry to retire at year end; peter vogt will become cfo

-Patent holders can tell Google about the patents they're willing to sell and the expected price through the portal, the company said on its blog.
+April 27 Google Inc said it would launch an experimental portal that allows interested patent holders to sell their patents to the company.

 The Patent Purchase Promotion program will remain open from May 8 to May 22, the company said on Monday.